Take-Me1010/pykv-snippets/README.md

 - You can use some snippets useful in python kivy description !
 - Snippets supports some keywords in Kivy (e.g. sx -> size_hint_x:)
-- All of snippets in python begin with "kv" so that you can discriminate between this snippets and others.
+- Most of snippets in python begin with "kv" so that you can discriminate between this snippets and others.
+- The others in python are keyword argument for Widget, Animation, bind.

 ### Demo